sohale/sohale.github.io/hall-of-fame/hall-of-fame.md

 > Syntrillium have managed to improve this popular, cost-effective, multi-faceted audio editing software package in just about every direction, while also adding a lot of new functionality — all of which is useful rather than just clever.
 Cool Edit Pro deserves to be taken seriously as an audio workstation par excellence.
 [1](https://www.soundonsound.com/reviews/syntrillium-cool-edit-pro-v2)

 ### Notable mentions
-#### 🎗 Photoshop
-By Thomas Knoll and John Knoll

-For being robust, can be used for professional (unlimited image quality) on simple computers at the time.
-Well organisaiton of functions

-Well-known in popular culture, but less famous for its engineering/software/design excellence.

 #### 🎗 **Sketchpad**